Education Meets Fins in the Prairies

 Support for students by way of internships, mentorships, placements and other projects, are some of the planned mechanisms of engagement for secondary and post-secondary students.
 Adult continued education programming is also part of the programming being considered.

+Are you an educator?
 Let’s talk about teachers for a moment.
-We love our school teachers.
-They work so hard for their students and the Education Centre will be there to support them.
-Online materials will be developed for access by teachers that include supporting materials for pre- and post-field trip excursions, in-class use of games, information, presentations, etc. We will be looking at ways to provide extended professional development within this subject realm too.
+We love our educators.
+You work so hard for your students and the Biosphere Education Centre is here to support you.
+Online materials are being developed for access by teachers that include supporting materials for pre- and post-field trip excursions, in-class use of games, information, presentations, etc. We are looking at ways to provide extended professional development within this subject realm too.

 Programs and spaces specific to children (and adults) with special needs are in discussion.
 We are committed to developing a facility of inclusion.
 As this is a more intensive needs area, specialists are being approached for constructive concept design.